 Cost of Ownership

-For an engine that develops a hefty 380Nm of torque, the 2.0-litre TDI 184PS unit gets some cracking economy and emissions figures.
-In manual, front-wheel-drive form it'll return an impressive 65.7mpg on the combined cycle, while emitting just 114 grams of CO2 per kilometre.
-The all-wheel drive S tronic version will manage 56.5mpg with emissions rated at 132g/km.
-The A3 Cabriolet's work on weight reduction is evident in the most unexpected places.
-The bonnet, for example, is all aluminium.
-The engines weigh less than before as do the seats and the dashboards.
+For an engine that develops a hefty 380Nm of torque, the 2.0-litre TDI 184PS unit gets some very reasonable economy and emissions figures bearing in mind that this mdel is lugging around a bulky roof mechanism and the weight of quattro 4WD.
+In manual guise, it'll return an impressive 61.4mpg on the combined cycle, while emitting 122 grams of CO2 per kilometre.
+Go for the S tronic version and you're looking at 56.5mpg with emissions rated at 132g/km.
+The A3 Cabriolet's design emphasis on weight reduction is evident right around the car.
+The bonnet, for example, is all aluminium and further weight has been stripped away from the engines, the seats and the dashboard.
 All of this has incremental effects on emissions and economy.
-All engines employ direct injection and turbocharging and are backed up by a start-stop-system.
-Residual values may well even improve on the old A3 Cabriolet's due to the later car's improved practicality and broader appeal.
+As you'd expect, the engine employs direct injection and turbocharging and is backed up by a start-stop-system.
+Residual values are strong.

-There's something that's unexpectedly beguiling about combining this solid, meat and potatoes powerplant with a body that smacks of purest indulgence.
+There's something that's unexpectedly beguiling about combining the solid 2.0 TDI powerplant with a body that smacks of purest indulgence.
 Call it a way of salving your conscience if you will, assuaging the guilt of possible ostentation maybe, but it's a combination that works, without overloading your palate.
-The 2.0-litre TDI engine is muscular and economical and there's something to be said for both chassis/gearbox setups.
-The rest of the package is very special; a car that's improved beyond all measure compared to its dumpy, pram-like predecessor.
+The 2.0-litre TDI engine is muscular and economical and you'll appreciate the quattro 4WD system in the winter months.
 Just about the only caveat that might be mentioned is pricing.
-The 184PS car isn't cheap and when it's paired with the quattro transmission and S-tronic gearbox it starts to edge within £4,000 of the asking price of the ballistic 300PS S3 Cabriolet model.
-Will buyers cross-shop between these two cars.
-They just might.
+This 184PS variant certainly isn't cheap but to be fair, it's in the same costing ballpark as a rival BMW 225d Convertible.
+Inevitably, buyers cross-shop between these two cars.
+If so, the Audi's buying proposition stands strong.